Submissions are accepted year-round.

 (Any genre, most formats considered, see form for specific requirements.)

-* All submission information and release authorization sections must be completed in their entirety and signed prior to consideration.
+* All submission information and release authorization sections must be completed and signed prior to consideration.

 Submission forms are also available in the Writing Center.